-Spring 2013 - UVU Parking Permits have gone Digital!
+UVU Parking Permits have gone Digital!

 Starting in Spring 2013, UVU went to a License Plate Recognition technology to replace the need for hangtags or stickers at the UVU campus.
-What this means for you, our students, faculty/staff, and visitors is that you no longer need a hangtag on campus.
+What this means for you, our students and faculty/staff, is that you no longer need a hangtag on campus.
 A permit is still required to park on campus, that permit is now a digital permit with your license plate number being the key component.
 Your license plate becomes your virtual permit on campus once it has been associated to a purchased permit record.

 - Students - you can simply buy your parking permit online through UVLink.
 Under the Student tab in UVLink, look in the center column for the Buy Parking Permits link.
 You will be taken to a wizard that will guide you step by step through the process of buying your permit.
 We can also serve you in our main parking office.
 Those students obtaining a disabled permit, or buying any permit on a sponsored account will need to come to the main parking office as these permits are not available online.
 Have your vehicle information ready when you purchase your permit as we will be associating the permit to your car at the time of sale.
 We cannot issue a permit without a valid license plate to assign it to.